Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Related Work

-Research in marketing and psychology has explored how content influences emotions and, in turn, how these emotions affect online engagement.
+Research in marketing and psychology has explored how content influences emotions and, in turn, how these emotions affect online behavior.
+Emotions are commonly conceptualized using the Circumplex Model of Affect (CMA) \cite{russell_circumplex_1980}, which characterizes them along two dimensions: valence, the degree of pleasantness, and arousal, the level of intensity.

 Studies have shown that engaging with online discussions increases emotional arousal, with higher participation rates observed when users experience positive valence \cite{garcia2016dynamics}.
 In the context of brand posts, it was found that high arousal or positive valence tend to boost user engagement \cite{yu2014we}.

-On the other hand, research has found that emotions of negative valence, such as anger and disgust, are the driving factors behind the rapid diffusion of false news \cite{Vosoughi2018TrueFalseNews}.
-Other work found that anger and disgust facilitate the spread of moral content due to their high-arousal nature, as low-arousal emotions of negative valence, like sadness, tend to decrease diffusion rates \cite{Brady2017EmotionMoralizedContent}.
+On the other hand, research has found that emotions of negative valence, such as anger and disgust, are the driving factors behind the rapid spreading of false news \cite{Vosoughi2018TrueFalseNews}.
+Other work shows that high-arousal emotions like anger and disgust promote the spread of moral content, while low-arousal negative emotions such as sadness reduce spread \cite{Brady2017EmotionMoralizedContent}.

 It was also shown that high arousal content, regardless of its valence, drives virality \cite{berger2012makes}.
 Similarly, studies indicate that videos eliciting high arousal are more likely to be shared, while differences in valence have minimal impact \cite{NelsonField2013}.

-A meta-review of these and similar findings concluded that emotional arousal tends to enhance engagement behavior, while emotional valence interacts as a facilitator, modulating the extent of engagement \cite{schreiner2021impact}.
+A meta-review of these and related findings concludes that there is evidence suggesting that high emotional arousal and positive valence tend to enhance engagement behavior \cite{schreiner2021impact}.

 In summary, these findings suggest that content which polarizes valence and elevates emotional arousal tends to increase online engagement levels.
-This aligns with the strong U-shaped correlation observed between valence and arousal in emotional databases \cite{makin2012symmetry, lang1997international, dan2011geneva}, where extremes in valence often correspond to heightened arousal (see Appendix \ref{app:dataset} for a visualization).
-Informed on these insights, our approach seeks to neutralize valence and minimize arousal in adapted images, to reduce users' time spent online.
+Based on these insights, our approach takes the opposite direction: it adjusts visual content to balance valence and decrease arousal, with the aim of reducing the time users spend online.